Preparing for College: What You Need to Know About Move-In Weekend

 Whether you’re attending college close to home, or far away from what’s familiar, saying goodbye to your family is a major transition you may want to prepare yourself for.
 You’re not the only person who may be struggling with the change; lean on your new roommate, friends, and campus leaders, who will be your support system as you navigate life away from home.
 The day I said goodbye to my parents was tough, and I didn’t realize how hard it would hit me.
 One of our last experiences together as a family was praying over my first year and the college experience as a whole, a significant moment of knowing my parents were supporting me and excited for the journey I was stepping into.

 The Journey Is Just Beginning

-Your first weekend at school is all about preparing for college, but it’s also just the beginning of a new experience.
+Your first week at school is all about preparing for college, but it’s also just the beginning of a new experience.
 The nervousness and excitement will give way to brand-new adventures from which you will grow and learn.
 Enjoy this time of transition by trying as many new things as you can—join a club, consider a study away program, or get involved in a mission trip.
 You never know when or how you may discover an interest or passion that will shape your future.

 Posted: July 8, 2018